datamapper/dm-dev/README.md

 The spec task uses the bundled DM sources to run the specs for all specified gems against all specified rubies and adapters.
 While running, it prints out a matrix, that shows for every ruby and every adapter if the specs `pass` or `fail`.

+Note that for the specs to reliably work, you should sync and install *all* DM repositories once.
+This is necessary because some gems might depend on other DM gems and since we're running all specs with local code, we need to make sure that this code is available.

 ## Common options

 Every task can be configured with a few environment variables.
 The rubies to use can be altered by passing something like `RUBIES=1.8.7,1.9.2,rbx`.
 When given, `INCLUDE=dm-core,dm-validations` will make sure that only these two gems are used.
 When `INCLUDE` is left out, *all* (not ignored) gems will be used.
 Passing `EXCLUDE=dm-tags,dm-is-tree` will use all but those two gems.